Raj Koothrappali: Relationships

 In the following episode, "The Contractual Obligation Implementation", he takes Lucy out for a first date to a library where they text message each other instead of speaking, in light of her social anxiety and his selective mutism.
 They continue to date and by "The Love Spell Potential" they kiss.
 However, in the season 6 finale, "The Bon Voyage Reaction", Lucy feels too pressured by Raj to meet his friends, and a dinner between Lucy, Raj, and Amy does not go well.
 Raj apologizes for his behavior and asks Lucy to come to Leonard's goodbye party before his departure for the North Sea on Professor Stephen Hawking's expedition.
 However, Lucy texts him at the party, saying she will not be there and does not want to see him again.
 The next day, Penny goes to comfort a heartbroken Raj, who thinks he is completely unlovable.
-Penny suggests that this lament is attributed to alcohol, but Raj says he that he has not had a drink since the night before: they learn that he is finally cured of his selective mutism.
+Penny suggests that this lament is attributed to alcohol, but Raj says that he has not had a drink since the night before: they learn that he is finally cured of his selective mutism.

 In season 7, Raj's newfound ability to speak to women allows him to put aside his previous difficulties with them, and though he does not date, he manages to charm several women throughout the series, including the divorced HR representative Mrs. Davis, and a veterinarian named Yvette.
 Eventually, he begins dating Emily Sweeney (Laura Spencer), an attractive but rather sinister young dermatologist he met on the Internet.
 Their initial interaction does not go well, when she finds Raj's shyness and passivity off-putting, having asked Amy to write his messages to her, but she eventually agrees to go on a date with him: it goes well and the two begin dating properly for the rest of the season, becoming exclusive in the final two episodes.
 In "The Valentino Submergence", episode 15 of season 9, Raj breaks up with Emily right before Valentine's Day, because he has developed an interest in Claire, a bartender working on a sci-fi screenplay for a children's film whom he met in the previous episode.
 Upon learning that Claire has reunited with her former boyfriend, he begs Emily to take him back, but she refuses.
 He briefly dates both women at once, with Raj's constant bragging of the fact irritating Howard.